-The Company filed a modified pre-submission application with the FDA in September 2023 and met with the FDA October 25th 2023 to discuss the Company's intent to transition from a Class III approval pathway, to a Class II 510(k) market clearance pathway.
-Discussions have been ongoing since the October 25th, 2023 meeting and the Company is now awaiting guidance from the FDA in respect to this application.
-During the past 6 months, the Company has been in discussions with several industry related entities about sublicensing certain IzoView applications, global marketing arrangements, partnering, merging, collaboration arrangements, manufacturing and funding.
-If an agreement is reached involving sublicensing and partnering, non-dilutive capital will be an important condition.
+The Company continues to be in discussions with several industry related entities about sublicensing certain IzoView applications, about global marketing arrangements, partnering, merging, collaboration arrangements, and manufacturing and funding arrangements.
+If an agreement is reached involving sublicensing and partnering, non-dilutive financing will be sought as a component of any arrangement.
 Presently, all but one of the entities the Company is in discussions with are awaiting a decision from the FDA, before working to finalize an agreement.
-With formal guidance from the FDA, the Company intends to complete its go to market plans, work to finalize agreements with one or more strategic partners, ready for manufacturing and secure capital to fund next steps.
+With formal guidance from the FDA, the Company intends to complete its go to market plans, work to finalize agreements with one or more strategic partners, ready for manufacturing and secure necessary capital to fund business milestones.

-The 5th generation CT imaging system known as "IzoView" has now been engineered.
-IzoView is an ultrahigh resolution, fully 3D CT Imaging device and is housed in the Company's facility in Sacramento, CA, minutes away from UC Davis Medical Center where the technology was developed.
+The 5th generation CT imaging system known as "IzoView" has been fully engineered.
+IzoView is an ultra-high resolution, fully 3D CT Imaging device and is housed in the Company's facility in Sacramento, CA, minutes away from UC Davis Medical Center where the technology was developed.